 And Casey Hamilton took her Dietetics degree to a whole new level by creating social innovation that’s touching lives across interior British Columbia.

 Get a head start on your career-related work experience while you’re at UBC.
-Check out our job board for postings that relate to your field of study!
+Check out What You Can Do With a Dietetics major here, our job board for postings that relate to your field of study!

 If you are a prospective or current student with questions about planning for or choosing this major, or if you have questions about how your transfer credits apply, get in touch!
 One of our academic advisors in LFS Student Services will be glad to help you.